 You can also try the Piwik support forums for more help.

-If your host uses mod_security to block requests containing URLs (eg. hosts like HostGator, The Planet), you should contact your provider to whitelist your domain (or URL) and disable mod_security for your website.
+mod_security.
+If your web host uses mod_security to block requests containing URLs (eg. hosts like HostGator, The Planet), you should contact your provider to have your Piwik application whitelisted and have mod_security disabled for Piwik.

 Only one or a small number of days/months/date ranges are showing 0 zero visits, but other periods are working as expected.